Zzzhekii/maf/README.md

 | 17 - 24  | 8    | Size of the EPL in bytes                                                                                        |
 | 25 - 40  | 16   | Size of the EDL in bytes                                                                                        |
 | 41 - 64  | 24   | Reserved (must be 0)                                                                                            |

+## Entry data list (EDL)
+EDL consists of entry data (raw bytes) right after another.
+Entry data is the contents of a file by it's matching entry path (in it's entry mapping).
+Entry data can be any sequence of bytes

 ## Mime string (optional)
 ### CURRENTLY NOT STANDARDIZED - MUST NOT BE USED